danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-30-enabling-drag-reordering-in-swiftui-lazy-grids-and-stacks.md

 toot:   https://mastodon.social/@danielsaidi/110978849170429158
 ---

-While SwiftUI's `List` component allows users to drag to reorder items within the list, the `LazyVGrid`, `LazyHGrid`, `LazyVStack` and `LazyHStack` components currently lack this functionality.
-Let's take a look at how to implement it from scratch.
+While SwiftUI's `List` supports drag to reorder, the `LazyVGrid`, `LazyHGrid`, `LazyVStack` and `LazyHStack` components lack this functionality.
+Let's see how to implement it from scratch.

-The solution in this post comes from [this post]({{page.post}}), and builds upon the amazing work of [ramzesenok]({{page.user}}).
-I've just componentified it a bit and added the possibility to provide a custom preview.
+The solution in this post builds upon [this amazing post]({{page.post}}) by [ramzesenok]({{page.user}}).
+I've modularized it a bit and added the possibility to provide a custom preview.

 ## What to expect

-To give you an idea of what to expect, it will let us add drag reordering to `LazyVGrid` and `LazyHGrid`:
+To give you an idea of what to expect, we will implement something that will let us add drag reordering to a `LazyVGrid` and `LazyHGrid`:

 ![A demo of a grid with drag to reordering]({{page.assets}}demo-grid.gif)

-as well as to `LazyVStack` and `LazyHStack`, using the exact same component and configuration:
+as well as to `LazyVStack` and `LazyHStack`, using the same component and configuration:

 ![A demo of a grid with drag to reordering]({{page.assets}}demo-stack.gif)

-We will be able to use any content views for the list items, and will be able to customize the preview as well.
+We will be able to use any content views for the list items and customize the preview.
 The solution will also handle ending the drag gesture outside of the list.

 ## Building the component

-Before we start building, we need to specify the capabilities that a reorderable item needs to have.
+Before we start building, we need to specify the capabilities that a reorderable item needs.
 Let's call it `Reorderable` and require it to be both `Identifiable` and `Equatable`:

 ```swift
 public typealias Reorderable = Identifiable & Equatable
 ```

-In this example, let's use a very basic model for our list items, that just has a numeric identifier:
+In this post, let's use a very basic model for our list items, that just has a numeric identifier:

 ```swift
 struct GridData: Identifiable, Equatable {